nonprofit-intake/data_sharing_backend/README.md

 {
   "Code": "BadRequestError",
-  "Message": "BadRequestError: ValueError: 'last_name' and 'ssn' lists must be of equal length" }
+  "Message": "BadRequestError: 'last_name' and 'ssn' key values must be of type list" }
 ```
 ```